publicBugi/RISC-V-Simulator/README.md

 Clean code and fix bugs SUNDAY (CLI and CURSES Commands have to be clean) If I have time I'd like to implement the important extensions to the processor.

+NOTE: Specify Endianness (RISC-V is little Endian / Option to support viewing it in Big endian?)